Govind Talwalkar

-Govind Shripad Talwalkar (22 July 1925 – 21 March 2017, also known honorifically as Govindrao Talwalkar) was a distinguished journalist, legendary editor of Maharashtra Times, historian, scholar, intellectual with liberal views, social reformer and author of 32 books.
+Govind Shripad Talwalkar (22 July 1925 – 21 March 2017), also known honorifically as Govindrao Talwalkar) was an Indian journalist, the editor of Maharashtra Times, historian, scholar, intellectual with liberal views, social reformer and author of 32 books.
 He received the Lokmanya Tilak Award from the Government of Maharashtra, India and also the B. D. Goenka Award, Durga Ratan Award, Agarkar Award & Bhalerao Award for excellence in journalism and Ramshastri award for social justice.
 He received Maharashtra Government Award for his book - Navroji te Nehru; and N.C.
 Kelkar Award and Sahitya Paishad Award for his four volume book - Soviet Samrajyacha Uday ani Asta; and Damani Award for his book - Badalta Europe.

 Early life

 Talwalkar was born on 22 July 1925 in Dombivali, in the Indian state of Maharashtra.
-His grandfather entered this birthdate when he enrolled him in the school, however, the real birthdate might have been 23 July 1925.
+His grandfather entered this birthdate when he enrolled him in the school; however, the real birthdate might have been 23 July 1925.

 Coming from a family with limited means, Talwalkar graduated from the university of Mumbai while doing odd jobs at the same time to pay for his fees.
 Talwalkar's family has a special place in Maharashtra.
 Talwalkar's uncle Gopinath Talwalkar was a well-known poet and writer.
 His other uncle Sharad Talwalkar was a famous actor in Marathi films and on stage.